-Four-bolt toilets aren't used anymore, so if you have one that isn't working, you'll have to replace it with a two-bolt model.
+Four-bolt toilets are a thing of the past, so if you have an old one that isn't working, you'll have to replace it with a two-bolt model.
 You shouldn't have any difficulty, because the same two bolts connect the toilet to the flange on both types of toilets.
 The two extra bolts in the older models are usually screwed to the floor.
 After you remove the old toilet, make sure the flange is at the correct distance from the walls to accommodate the new toilet, and that it is corrosion-free and at the appropriate height.
 You should also check the condition of the subfloor.
 That four-bolt toilet was probably there for a while, and it had lots of chances to leak.
 If it did, you may notice rot on the floor that you'll need to fix.